cloudrack-ca/Cloudrack-CasaOS-App-Repo/Apps/Seafile-Server/README.md

 1.)
 Simply Install it, and go to your casaos or servers' publicly accessible IP address.
 (and if you changed the default `80:` port and exposed port please make sure to navigate to that `IP.IP.IP.IP`:`port`.)
 ```
+# Installation of applications
+> You may install the Seafile Desktop client or phone client found on the offical website [https://www.seafile.com/en/download/](https://www.seafile.com/en/download/) more or less allowing you to sync your data to your casa.
 ***

 ### Ports Used